-First of all it is unavoidable.
+First of all, it is unavoidable.
 No way can you have a team of people sharing the same views on all issues all the time.
 Next, you don’t want a team of people who all think alike.
-You deliberately want to challenge positions and point of views.
+You deliberately want to challenge positions and points of view.
 You want diversity and you want people who dare challenge conventional wisdom.

 Working in a management team is an ongoing process of reviewing issues, discussing solution options, choosing a direction, action and follow up.
 The outcome of this process should always be a value improvement.

 However, there are a set of issues we do NOT want to continuously disagree on: Mission, vision, values, objectives, strategy, plan and budget.
 These framework conditions are reviewed from time to time, but not all the time.

 Is the board of directors and the executive team aligned on the basic strategic framework?

 95% will answer yes (5% will admit that there is an issue).

 How do you know?

 You need a method to ensure that you don’t have an ongoing discussion of the basic framework and to ensure you really agree (or at least understand and accept) on the basic framework.
 ValuePerform is such a method.

 What if you do not have a formal method to ensure alignment?